alexanderzimmermann/HookFramework/Docs/languages/en/help/core.listener.register.rst

 Action
 ~~~~~~
+The valid action values differ depending on the VCS you use in repository.

-This are the valid values for the action array index.
+This are the valid values for the action array index for subversion.

 * commit
 * lock